DII football championship: Bracket, schedule, scores for the tournament | NCAA.com

 2019 CHAMPIONSHIP: Interactive bracket | Printable bracket | Selection show

-This is your one-stop-shop for schedule, scores, the bracket and updates from each from opening kickoff to the championship game on Dec.
+This is your one-stop-shop for schedule, scores, the bracket and updates from the opening kickoff to the championship game on Dec.
 21 from McKinney, Texas.

 The first round showed why the DII football championship is one of the best tournaments in all of college sports.